 Inadequate Wages and Bonus

-Unachievable and irrational targets and standards
+Unachievable and Irrational Targets and Standards

 Sometimes targets set by the managers are so impractical, that they cannot be achieved easily.
-Workers eventually get under tremendous stress and pressure in the effort of chasing the targets, this leads to grievance among the employees.
+Workers eventually get under tremendous stress and pressure in the effort of chasing the targets, which leads to grievance among the employees.

 Working conditions is a very important factor that impacts the satisfaction level of an employee.
 Bad working conditions, unavailability of tools and proper machinery etc lead to grievances amongst the employees.